 - a.
 Property owners must keep and maintain their properties in good order, condition, and repair, and must promptly perform maintenance and repair work. - b.
 Roofs, roof trim and fascia, gutters and downspouts, exterior walls and related exterior surfaces must be maintained free of mold and mildew, dirt, staining and debris. - c.
 Driveways and walkways must be kept clean and well-maintained, free from mold, mildew, dirt, stains, and debris, and must remain in good repair at all times. - d.
+Refer to E.29 for landscape maintenance.

-Overgrown, damaged, or dead landscaping plants and shrubs must be remedied. - e.
-Procedures for Enforcement of Exterior Maintenance requirements: - i.
-Residents may advise the Property Manager, members of the ARC or members of the Community Associations of exterior maintenance items that are not in compliance. - ii.
+- e.
+Procedures for Enforcement of Exterior Maintenance requirements: - Residents may advise the Property Manager, members of the ARC or members of the Community Associations of exterior maintenance items that are not in compliance. - ii.
 Members of the ARC and/or the Property Manager conduct periodic tours of the Community.
-If the Property Manager observes items of non-compliance without an ARC member present, the Property Manager shall review the item of non-compliance with the ARC. - iii.
+If the Property Manager observes items of non-compliance without an ARC member present, the Property Manager shall review the item of noncompliance with the ARC. - iii.
 The Property Manager on behalf of the Community Association and the ARC issues letters to Property Owners stipulating a required date for correction of noncompliant items. - iv.
 The Property Manager conducts follow-up inspections to verify that corrections are made within the stipulated timeframes. - 27.
-Outdoor Equipment: Communication antennas, dishes, lightning rods, weather stations, etc. must be located as unobtrusively as possible consistent with transmitter contact antennas. - 28.
+Outdoor Equipment: Communication antennas, dishes, lightning rods, weather stations, etc. must be located as unobtrusively as possible consistent with transmitter contact antennas.
+All equipment on ground level must be screened using landscaping that is tall and dense enough to provide year-round coverage. - 28.
 Security Cameras: Property owners may install security cameras with prior ARC approval.
 The unit's exterior elements must be minimally observable and have a limited field of view to assure the neighbors' right to privacy.